tposney/midi-qol/README.md

     `rolled damage * defaultSaveMultiplier` damage.
 When set to 0.5 saving against the attack will do 1/2 dmaage, like most cases for dnd.
   * There are a number of ways to overide the default multiplier.
   * If the item description includes the text "no damage on save" (or the localized equivalent) then a save will do no damage.
+ *  flags.midi-qol.potentCantrip, if set cantrips cast by the actor will do 1/2 damage instead of no damage.
+Overrides any other damage multiplier settings.
   * If the setting "search spell description" is set, items with the text "half as much damage" (or the localized equivalent) will do 1/2 damage on a save ignoring the defalt multiplier.
 If the text is not found the save will use the defaultSaveMultiplier.
   * For weapons (only) there are weapon properties for 1/2, full or no damage saves.
 These properties override any other settings.
 If not present the save multiplier will be worked out as above.
   * For weapons (only) the save multiplier appplies to the whole damage roll **UNLESS**...